Johann Heinrich Lambert: Mathematics

-Lambert was the first to introduce hyperbolic functions into trigonometry.
-Also, he made conjectures about non-Euclidean space.
+Lambert was the first to systematize and popularize the use of hyperbolic functions into trigonometry.
+He credits the previous works of Vincenzo Riccati and Daviet de Foncenex.
+Lambert developed exponential expressions and identities and introduced the modern notation.
+Lambert also made conjectures about non-Euclidean space.

 Lambert is credited with the first proof that π is irrational using a generalized continued fraction for the function tan x.
 Euler believed the conjecture but could not prove that π was irrational, and it is speculated that Aryabhata also believed this, in 500 CE.
 Lambert also devised theorems about conic sections that made the calculation of the orbits of comets simpler.

 Lambert devised a formula for the relationship between the angles and the area of hyperbolic triangles.
 These are triangles drawn on a concave surface, as on a saddle, instead of the usual flat Euclidean surface.
 Lambert showed that the angles added up to less than π (radians), or 180°.
-The amount of shortfall, called the defect, increases with the area.
+The defect (amount of shortfall) increases with area.
 The larger the triangle's area, the smaller the sum of the angles and hence the larger the defect C△ = π — (α + β + γ).
-That is, the area of a hyperbolic triangle (multiplied by a constant C) is equal to π (in radians), or 180°, minus the sum of the angles α, β, and γ.
-Here C denotes, in the present sense, the negative of the curvature of the surface (taking the negative is necessary as the curvature of a saddle surface is defined to be negative in the first place).
+That is, the area of a hyperbolic triangle (multiplied by a constant C) is equal to π (radians), or 180°, minus the sum of the angles α, β, and γ.
+Here C denotes, in the present sense, the negative of the curvature of the surface (taking the negative is necessary as the curvature of a saddle surface is by definition negative).
 As the triangle gets larger or smaller, the angles change in a way that forbids the existence of similar hyperbolic triangles, as only triangles that have the same angles will have the same area.
 Hence, instead of the area of the triangle's being expressed in terms of the lengths of its sides, as in Euclidean geometry, the area of Lambert's hyperbolic triangle can be expressed in terms of its angles.